 3. Smart Contracts on the Supply Chain

-Smart contracts aren’t just for client facing things like eSports and DeFi.
+Smart contracts are not just for client-facing things like eSports and DeFi.
 You can already find them hard at work in B2B applications.

-The key selling point of smart contracts is there ability to automate tasks which normally need people, such as filling out paperwork and tracking things from production to point of sale.
+The key selling point of smart contracts is their ability to automate tasks that normally need people, such as filling out paperwork and tracking things from production to the point of sale.

 Smart contracts can give full visibility of a product’s supply chain, visibility that is trustworthy.

-Consider one of the most important aspects of a blockchain: it’s immutable.
+Consider one of the most important aspects of a blockchain: it is immutable.